About the School

 - Updated technology and computer labs with extensive online and physical library resources

-- Student Council actively involved in program development, professional development, community service, and providing programmatic feedback to the Director of the MS Counseling Program and Dean
+- Student Council actively involved in program development, professional development, community service, and providing programmatic feedback to the Program Directors and Dean

 - Library access to 270 full-text online journals, 2279 physical volumes, 2709 full text e-books, and 2941 online videos for both students and faculty.

 - Interlibrary loan is easily accessible from computers on and off campus.